 Not a fan of lemon?
 Just leave out the lemon zest and extract for just blueberry paleo waffles.
 Don’t have blueberries?
 These are also tasty as just lemon waffles.

-I love to double batch them and then freeze the leftovers in a single layer for a fast paleo eggo breakfast or snack.
+Yes, you do need a waffle iron to make these Paleo Lemon Blueberry Waffles.
 I have two waffle irons I love: this mini waffle maker by dash and this double-sided Belgium waffle iron for keeping up with the masses.

 Paleo Lemon Blueberry Waffles